Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Construction schedule

-Registration specifics:
+Registration features:

-• Full ownership only after commissioning
+• Full ownership arises only after commissioning

-• Until handover – only claim right
+• Until handover: only a claim right

 • Re-registration required after commissioning